Can I apply to both the Pathways and the Health Sciences and Technology (HST) programs?

 The deadline for the online AMCAS application is October 15th.

 The HMS deadline for the on-line supplemental application is October 22nd.

 The deadline for letters of recommendation to be received by AMCAS is October 23, 2017.

 What is your policy on deferring admission after I’ve been accepted to HMS?

 However, HMS recognizes that special opportunities may arise during the application year.
 The Faculty Associate Dean for Admissions approves requests for deferral on a case-by-case basis.
-Accepted students who would like to apply for deferral must write to the Faculty Associate Dean for Admissions stating their reason for requesting deferral and their proposed plans for the duration of the deferral.
+Accepted students who would like to apply for deferral must submit a request stating their reason for requesting deferral and their proposed plans for the duration of the deferral.
 If approved, the deferral is typically granted for one year, though they are routinely renewed for students involved in multi-year fellowship programs (e.g. Rhodes, Marshall).
-The Committee on Admissions is generally supportive of proposals that provide for participation in intellectually rewarding opportunities and service programs during the time of deferral from HMS.
+The Committee on Admissions only supports proposals that provide for participation in intellectually rewarding opportunities and service programs during the time of deferral from HMS.
 Requests to continue in activities already in progress at the time of application are generally denied.
 As tuition and unit loan amounts usually rise each year, students should carefully consider the financial implications of deferring to a future year.